An ongoing project to find Palm Cemetery’s historic owners

 An effort to address Palm Cemetery’s inventory of long unused burial spaces is under way.
 As part of that effort, The City of Winter Park is trying to find historic owners who bought spaces before 1947 and have not used them.
 A notification project for those owners or their descendants who believe that they have an ownership interest in an unused burial space in Palm Cemetery will be ongoing.

 If you think you might have an ownership interest in a historic burial space in Palm Cemetery, please contact us.
-Click here to see a list of names and spaces.

 - What is considered an abandoned burial right?